skramm/spaghetti/docs/spaghetti_manual.md

 Spaghetti: Warning, state S06 (St-6) is unreachable
 ```

-The transition table is pretty much simple to understand: for each state (columns), it shows the next state, depending on the event (lines).
+The transition table is pretty much simple to understand:
+for each state (columns), it shows the next state, depending on the event (lines).
-It has a line for Timeouts, where we can see that all the states have a timeout assigned, except state S01, that has an "Always Active" transition.
+It has a line for Timeouts, where we can see that all the states have a timeout assigned, except for state S01, that has an "Always Active" transition.

 The second part shows, for each state, the "special events"
 (Time-outs, Internal events, Always Active Transitions).